This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Ask about medicines.
 Some medicines are not safe to take when you are trying to get pregnant or become pregnant.
 If you have type 2 diabetes and you take diabetes pills, you may need to stop taking them and start using insulin.
 Insulin is safe to use during pregnancy.

 - Check your blood pressure often.
 High blood pressure can cause problems with your health and your pregnancy.
 Blood pressure readings are usually written as 2 numbers.
-Your systolic blood pressure (the first number) should be between 110 and 129.
+If you did not have high blood pressure before pregnancy, your systolic blood pressure (the first number) should be between 110 and 129.
 Your diastolic blood pressure (the second number) should be between 65 and 79.
+If you have high blood pressure before pregnancy, your systolic blood pressure should be between 120 and 160.
+Your diastolic blood pressure should be between 80 and 105.

 - Maintain a healthy weight.
 The recommended weight gain for women who are overweight is 15 to 25 pounds.
 The recommended weight gain for women who are obese is 10 to 20 pounds.
 Your risk of problems such as high blood pressure and premature labor are higher if you are overweight.